kakakber/kakakber/README.md

 ## About me
 Developer based in 🇮🇹<br />
-Currently completing a bachelor degree in computer science engineering at Polimi.<br />
+Currently completing a master degree in computer science engineering at Polimi.<br />
 ##### Contacts
 enricoalbe@icloud.com